IDNI/parser/README.md

 **EBNF** or **Extended Backus–Naur form** is a family of metasyntax notations, any of which can be used to express a context-free grammar.

-**TGF** or **Tau Grammar Format** is an EBNF based form to describe grammars which are usable by this library.
-TGF understands EBNF syntax (+, *, [] and {}) so it is easier to define repetition or optionality.
+**TGF** or **Tau Grammar Format** is an EBNF based format to describe grammars which are usable by this library.
+TGF understands EBNF-like syntax (+, *, [] and {}) so it is easier to define repetition or optionality.

 ### Namespace

-Library uses an `idni` namespace for its declarations.
+The library uses an `idni` namespace for its declarations.

 For simplicity, all examples in library documentation expect declaration `using namespace idni;`.

-### Templating
+### Templates

-Most of the structures provided by this library are templates to enable generic parsing of any input data while parsing any type of terminals.
+Most of the structures provided by this library are templates in order to support arbitrary alphabets (terminals) as well as to generalize the concept of "string".
 Usually they are declared like this:

 `template <typename C = char, typename T = C> ...` where
-- `C` is an input type of input data (usually characters).
+- `C` is the input type of the input data (usually characters).
-- `T` is a type of a terminal.
+- `T` is the type of terminals.

-Fully supported and tested types are `char` and `char32_t` (Unicode support).
-Though it is possible to supply encoder and decoder functions to your parser and these can convert input elements of any type into terminals of any type.
+Fully supported and tested types are `char` and `char32_t` (including Unicode).
+Though it is possible to supply encoder and decoder functions to the parser to convert input elements of any type into terminals of any other type.

-If `T` differs from `C` it is required to provide decoder and encoder functions in `parser::options`. `parser` uses these recoders to convert input data into terminals and back.
+If `T` differs from `C` it is required to provide decoder and encoder functions in `parser::options`. `parser` uses these decoders to convert input data into terminals and back.
 See [recoders](docs/recoders.md) for more information.

 <a name="overview-of-types"></a>